 - Dry the piece completely with a clean, soft cloth.

-If you prefer, you can remove the lacquer, and then clean your piece using the method for cleaning and polishing unlacquered copper.
+Note: If you prefer, you can remove the lacquer, and then clean your piece using the method for cleaning and polishing unlacquered copper.
 This might be the best option if the lacquer finish has already started to peel away or is otherwise damaged.
-But be aware that after you remove the lacquered finish, you’ll have to clean and polish your copper piece regularly to keep it tarnish free.
+But be aware that after you remove the lacquered finish, you’ll have to clean and polish your copper piece regularly to keep it tarnish-free.

 How to Clean Copper That's Not Lacquered

-Polishing and cleaning unlacquered copper requires a bit more elbow grease, but the method is still simple.
-Fortunately, there’s no need for harsh chemicals.
+Cleaning and polishing unlacquered copper requires a bit more elbow grease, but the method is still simple.
+Fortunately, there’s still no need for harsh chemicals.
 You can do the job using a few natural ingredients you probably already have at home:

 - Whole lemon

-- Kosher salt for cookware or plain pieces
+- Kosher salt for cookware or plain flat pieces of copper

 - Table salt for delicate, embossed, or engraved pieces